Understanding Diastasis Recti Abdominis

 then she probably has DRA and needs to take a few special precautions during exercise and other activities.

 DRA is present if you can fit two or more fingers (width-wise) into the space superior to the umbilicus.
 On further abdominal contraction, the gap should close, however, if there is still a gap larger than 1 finger wide, it is a positive DRA.
-Such a test is typically administered in postpartum women to check the integrity of the recti abdominis, though it must be emphasised that this test may be conducted in post-caesarean women only after their incision had healed, about 6-10 weeks after the operation.
+This test is administered in postpartum women to check the integrity of the recti abdominis.
+This test may, however, be conducted in post-caesarean women only after their incision had healed, about 6-10 weeks after the operation.

 Avoid all activities that place stress on the midline, that stretch or overly expand the abdominal wall through everyday activities.